timothyleejin/tp/docs/UserGuide.md

 Adding a contact with an existing phone number / email address / name / telegram handle is not allowed.

 **Can I add Chinese/Tamil names to LinkUp?** <br>
-Unfortunately, this current version of LinkUp can only save names with English letters.
+Unfortunately, this current version of LinkUp can only save names with the specified English letters as shown in the [_Parameter Details_](#parameter-details).
 As such, names like "小明" are not allowed.

 ### Known Issues